This article was updated on Oct. 4, 2018.

 Implementing an Approach

 A common mistake when developing something like this is to label it as a "program."
 While there are some aspects that fit that definition, this really needs to be a culture shift.
-According to WorldatWork, creating a culture of recognition was one of the top three priorities for businesses seeking to improve their approach.
 The purpose of seeking culture change instead of a new program is twofold:

 - Unlike many programs, culture adoption doesn't have a specified end date.